 Supplying correctly-formatted, print-ready, quality artwork is required for the best printing results.
 Before being able to give you a precise print quote, we may need to see your final art files.
 Your Label Specialist will contact you if we need to review your files for printing.

-You may email your print-ready artwork fires directly to your Label Specialist or use the form below.
+You can email your print-ready artwork files directly to your Prynt Group Label Specialist or use the form at the bottom of this page.

 Artwork must be print-ready per the following specifications: